 Shumai is enjoyed in many different ways all around the world.
 Some eat it plain while others love having it with some sort of dipping sauce.

-I grew up eating siomai with soy sauce, calamansi, and chili oil.
+The typical Filipino sauce for siomai is a mixture of soy sauce, calamansi, and chili oil.
 It's the only way I knew how to eat the dumpling back then.
 But that all changed when I came to live here in Singapore and started traveling around Asia.

 Here are the sauces I enjoy eating with shumai.
 You'll probably notice a common component and that is the presence of acidity.